stuart-saunders/tf-azurerm-windows-vm/README.md

-# Terraform Module Template
+# Azure Windows Virtual Machine - Terraform Module

-Starter template for Terraform modules
+This module can be used to provision Windows Virtual Machines in Azure.